-New Milton Infants School
+Eling Infants School

-New Forest District Council has been working with New Milton Infants School and installed a mini monitoring scheme at and outside the school to determine nitrogen dioxide levels.
+New Forest District Council worked with Eling Infants School and installed a mini monitoring scheme at and outside the school to determine nitrogen dioxide concentrations.
 It was agreed that the Council would provide the tubes, expertise in deciding the monitoring locations and assistance with interpreting the results, the school would change the tubes.
-The monitoring started in May 2018 and ran for a year.
-The results for the 3 locations varied between and approximately 12 and $15\mu gm^{-3}$ , significantly below the objective value of $40\mu g~m^{-3}$ .
+The monitoring took place over November and December 2019 and the findings presented to the school in 2020.
+The results were significantly below the objective value of $40\mu g m^{-3}$ but enabled the school to initiate discussions with parents and pupils on air quality and the benefits of anti-idling schemes, walking to school etc.